50+ Important Egypt Travel Tips (+ Tips for Women): Know Before You Go!

 Countries like Albania absolutely adore tourists.
 Unfortunately that’s not the case in Egypt.
 In Egypt tourists are viewed as a means to make money.
-The locals scam you, try to convince you to buy things or spend money.
+The locals often scam you or try to sell you random objects.
 And they’re pushy.
 Really, really pushy and borderline aggressive.
-You’ll also be ripped off everywhere you go.
-Tourists are always charged significantly more than Egyptians when it comes tooooo… Everything 🙁
+You’ll most likely be overcharged for a lot of things, too.
+Tourists are always charged significantly more than Egyptians.

 When I was in Egypt I traveled with my Egyptian friends so they took care of our trip’s finances.
-Whenever I had to buy anything on my own though I was charged such high prices I actually couldn’t believe it.
+Whenever I had to buy anything on my own though I was charged significantly greater amounts of money.

 If you’re going to Egypt, you’ll have to learn how to haggle – which is my next Egypt travel tip!

-Easier said than done, but try to not let all the selling and hassling bother you.
+Easier said than done, but try to not let all the selling, scamming, and hassling bother you.
 This ruins the Egypt experience for a lot of people.